dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 ::: moniker-end

-Component arguments of type <xref:Microsoft.AspNetCore.Components.RenderFragment%601> have an implicit parameter named `context`, which can also be used:
+Component arguments of type <xref:Microsoft.AspNetCore.Components.RenderFragment%601> have an implicit parameter named `context`, which can be used.
+In the following example, `Context` isn't set. `@context.{PROPERTY}` supplies pet values to the template, where `{PROPERTY}` is a `Pet` property:

 ::: moniker range=">= aspnetcore-5.0"